- Home

 II.
 Definitions

-Closeout period: Represents the time during which the reserch administrator, which may be a GM, must complete all closeout activities for a project or budget period.
-The Sponsored Projects Closeout Timeline Quick Reference Guide provides research administrators with a timeline and associated tasks/responsibilities that facilitate a timely and effective closeout.
+Closeout period: Represents the time during which the research administrator, which may be a GM, must complete all closeout activities for a project or budget period.
 This period includes the 90 days before the project or budget period ends and runs through the Closeout Docs Due Date (for internal documents) and the Sponsor Due Date (for the final report/invoice).
 During the Closeout period, all project expenses should be confirmed for allowability, allocability, reasonableness, and consistent application, as well as completeness; closeout documents are due by the Closeout Docs Due Date to ensure the final report/invoice is submitted by the Sponsor Due Date.
 Refer to the CONS Report (Duke@WORK Grants Management Tab) or Master Data WBSE and One-Line Summary (SAP transaction ZF600) reports to determine the Closeout Docs Due Date and the Sponsor Due Date.

 Closeout Docs Due Date: Department submission deadline for all required closeout forms.
 Refer to the CONS Report (Duke@WORK Grants Management Tab) reports to determine.